 We recommend a laptop running the Windows 11 operating system, but an Apple Mac will also be fine for most purposes (although there may be more limited software available).
-You can also connect a range of mobile devices to the wireless network at Leeds.
-As you are likely to be taking part in online lectures and seminars, your devices should also have webcam and audio functionality.
+You can also connect various mobile devices to the wireless network at the University.
+As you will likely participate in online lectures and seminars, your devices should also have webcam and audio functionality.
 A headset typically provides better audio quality than your device's integrated microphone and speakers.

 You are likely to use your computer very regularly, so please make sure that you have set up a safe, well-lit working area.
 The Posturite site has a guide for laptop setup to prevent injury, find out more here: Laptop workstation set-up.